 - The C-SPY I-jet/JTAGjet driver

 - The C-SPY J-Link/J-Trace driver

+- The C-SPY TI MSP-FET driver

-- The C-SPY TI MSP-FET driver.
+- The C-SPY TI XDS driver.

 A unique string that identifies the measurement channel in the probe.
 Select the check box to activate the channel.
 If the check box is deselected, logs will not be generated for that channel.